French Imperial Army (1804–1815): Gendarmerie

-During the Hundred Days, several auxiliary and regional units were formed, including the Chasseurs de La Vendée.
-Along with the artillery, companies of veterans (Compagnies des Vétérans) were formed, with at least 16 of these being formed during this period comprising around 3 x Officers and 84 x Other ranks.
-In addition, veteran fusilier companies (Compagnies des Fusiliers Vétérans) were formed, with at least 4 of the type being formed in the Jura region.

 National Guard

 Throughout the Revolutionary Wars and early years of the consulate, the National Guard proved to be very good regional military police, and were able to be mobilised quickly in the event of invasion.
 Napoleon, therefore, saw the need in providing a constantly available force of National Guardsmen when needed.
 By the time of the War of the Fourth Coalition and subsequent invasion of Prussia, Napoléon ordered the mobilisation of 3,000 grenadiers and chasseurs of the national guard of Bordeaux to reinforce the coastal defences.
 Though the expected invasion never came, this small mobilisation proved the National Guard were ready, willing, and able to quickly provide defence where needed.
 A decree of 12 November 1806 ordered all Frenchmen aged 20 to 60 would be required to perform National Guard service.
 Under this decree, companies of Grenadiers and Chasseurs could, if possible, be called upon to perform domestic service in towns of more than 5,000 inhabitants alongside the Gendarmerie, or mobilise for military service.

 Following the failed Walcheren Campaign, Napoleon's commitment to the National Guard was expanded, and by the end of the year released all regulars into the field while leaving border protection duties and coastal defences solely to the National Guard.
 On 14 March 1812, a decree called for the recruitment of 88 cohorts (battalion strength), recruited by their respective departments in proportion to the population.

 These new cohorts were charged specifically with strengthening the coastal troops and border surveillance corps.
 These cohorts each had an artillery company attached.
 Under the 1813 reorganisations, the cohorts were absorbed by the regular army into 22 new line infantry regiments.
 The 88 companies of artillery were incorporated into the regular artillery at this same time as well.
 When the Invasion of France began in 1813, a decree was signed to call for 101,640 more men to be raised from the National Guard for the protection of the country.
-Two divisions were present at the Battle of Fère-Champenoise, where they fought heroically, though the battle ended in a coalition victory.
-At the Battle of Paris, the National Guard were again at the forefront, but were unable to stop the enemy, though they fought very hard and heroically.
+Two divisions were present at the Battle of Fère-Champenoise and at the Battle of Paris.